Skip to content

 Prevention

-• Assess thiamine (vitamin B1) at baseline and periodically, and supplement/correct deficiency before and during therapy
+• Supplement thiamine (vitamin B1) and correct deficiency before and during therapy

 • Prophylactic and early antiemetic/antidiarrheal therapy to limit GI fluid and electrolyte loss